 While in San José, students will attend lectures about the education system in Costa Rica and interact with professors from the University of Costa Rica (UCR).
 Students will visit multiple schools in San Jose, Monteverde and La Fortuna, including possible visits to the preschool on the UCR campus or government-run preschools in low-income neighborhoods.
-Cultural activities may include a city tour, which makes stops at the National Museum and National Theater, an excursion to a coffee plantation and hot springs, and a day on the beach.
+Cultural activities may include an excursion to a coffee plantation and hot springs, La Paz waterfall, and Monteverde Cloud Forest.

-Students may also visit Monteverde, a city in the cloud forest.
-While there, planned activities may also include learning about the Quaker community that lives there and visits to bilingual schools in the community.
+Students may also visit La Fortuna.
+While there, planned activities may also include a visit to Maleku Indigenous reserve and a tour of two local public schools.
 Students will also have time to explore the community.

 Open to KU and non-KU undergraduate and graduate students.
 Minimum 2.5 GPA.
 Exceptions considered after submission of a petition.